sguox002/leetcode/leetcode-all.md

 ### greedy
 greedy problems are actually hard since you need to think hard to find the proper way and is able to prove its correctness.
 Take a greedy step and reduce to a smaller problem.
 Generally need some insights.

+<<-1253	Reconstruct a 2-Row Binary Matrix    		41.2%	Medium
+given a 01 matrix 2xn and the row sum and col sum, reconstruct the array. row sum gives number of 1s in each row. col sum gives number of 1s in each col
+greedy: fill all colsum=2 first, and reduce the row sum accordingly. colsum=0 both 0. colsum=1, we fill first row 0 and then row 1.
+->>

+<<-1167	Minimum Cost to Connect Sticks    		63.8%	Medium
+suppose you have (a,b,c), you connect a,b first at the cost of (a+b), then combine c: 2*(a+b)+c, smaller one are repeatedly counted. so use smaller ones first. minheap. amazon OA: amazon fulfillment builder.
+->>
+<<-1266	Minimum Time Visiting All Points    		79.2%	Easy
+from point 1 to point 2 you can go x, y or along diagonal. return the min time to visit all points by order. sum(min(dx,dy))
+->>
+<<-1282	Group the People Given the Group Size They Belong To    		84.2%	Medium
+given n people from 0 to n-1, and given a groupSize array groupSize[i] means ith person belongs to a group of groupSize[i]. return the groups with all its members.
+greedy: combine size and id, sort using size then fill one group by one group.
+->>

+<<-1296	Divide Array in Sets of K Consecutive Numbers    		54.9%	Medium
+greedy: start from the smallest and then change the hashmap.
+The smallest has to be the start.
+->>

+<<-1297	Maximum Number of Occurrences of a Substring    		48.9%	Medium
+substr: unique letters in substr <=maxLetters, substr length [minSize,maxSize] key observation: if a larger size substr satisfy the condition, apparently smaller size of this substr will also satisfy the condition, and shorter substr will have larger number of occurrence. so only check minSize is fine. using hashmap+ sliding window for a fixed size substr.
+->>
+<<-1328	Break a Palindrome    		45.1%	Medium
+replace one char so that it is not a palindrome, and it becomes the smallest string.
+greedy: find the first one not 'a' replace it with 'a' (stop before the mid). if we did not find, replace the last one with 'b'
+->>

+<<-1374	Generate a String With Characters That Have Odd Counts    		76.1%	Easy
+each char is odd.
+greedy: just use two types of char. for even use n-1，1. for odd just use one char.
+->>
+<<-1403	Minimum Subsequence in Non-Increasing Order    		71.3%	Easy
+a subsequence sum > the remaining subsequence with the following restrictions:
+- length is minimized.
+- sum is maximized.
+greedy: sort and take the largest until we get the sum > the left.
+->>
+<<-1702.
+Max binary string after change
+You can change 00 to 10 and 10 to 01, return the max string
+greedy: 011110 you can always change to 101111, ie. you can reduce one 0 and shift the 0 one step right.
+Thus we make the binary string larger. repeat the process until one zero is left.
+->>

 <<-1432	Max Difference You Can Get From Changing an Integer    		42.9%	Medium
 pick a digit x and digit y, replace all x in the number to y.
 You can apply the operation two times, return the max difference between the two operations.